opendilab/DI-engine/nervex/docs/source/feature/env_overview_en.rst

 (nervex/envs/common/env_element.py)

 Overview:
-    EnvElement is the base class of environment elements.
-Observation, action, reward, etc. can be regarded as environmental elements.
+    EnvElement is the base class of environment elements. ``Observation``, ``action``, ``reward``, etc. can be regarded as environmental elements.
 This class and its subclasses are responsible for the basic information and processing function definitions of a specific environmental element.
 This class and its subclasses are stateless and maintain static properties and methods.

 Variables:
-    1. info_template: Environment elements information template, generally including dimensions, value conditions, processing functions for data sent to the agent, and processing functions for data received from the agent.
+    1. ``info_template``: Environment elements information template, generally including dimensions, value conditions, processing functions for data sent to the agent, and processing functions for data received from the agent.
-    2. _instance: The class variable used to implement the singleton model, pointing to the only instance of the class.
+    2. ``_instance``: The class variable used to implement the singleton model, pointing to the only instance of the class.
-    3. _name: The unique identification name of the class.
+    3. ``_name``: The unique identification name of the class.

 Class interface method:
-    1. __init__: Initialization, note that after the initialization is completed, the ``_check()`` method will be called to check whether it is legal.
+    1. ``__init__``: Initialization, note that after the initialization is completed, the ``_check()`` method will be called to check whether it is legal.
-    2. info: return the basic information and processing function of the element class.
+    2. ``info``: return the basic information and processing function of the element class.
-    3. __repr__: Returns a string that provides an element description.
+    3. ``__repr__``: Returns a string that provides an element description.

 The override methods need to be inherited in subclasses:
-    1. _init: The actual initialization method, which is implemented so that the subclass must also call the ``_check`` method when calling the method ``__init__``, which is equivalent to ``__init__`` is just a layer of wrapper.
+    1. ``_init``: The actual initialization method, which is implemented so that the subclass must also call the ``_check`` method when calling the method ``__init__``, which is equivalent to ``__init__`` is just a layer of wrapper.
-    2. _check: Check the legitimacy method, check whether an environment element class implements the required attributes, the subclass can extend the method, that is, override the method-call the method of the parent class and implement the part that needs to be checked by itself.
+    2. ``_check``: Check the legitimacy method, check whether an environment element class implements the required attributes, the subclass can extend the method, that is, override the method-call the method of the parent class and implement the part that needs to be checked by itself.
-    3. _details: element class details.
+    3. ``_details``: element class details.

 EnvElementRunner